 Virginia requires that your initial application be notarized by an existing Virginia notary public.
 This is the only "vetting" step before the state processes your application.
 Most people get this done at their bank, UPS Store, or county courthouse.
 Cost is typically free at your bank if you're a customer, or $5-$10 elsewhere.

-The $5 fee is the maximum you can charge — not a required minimum.
+The $10 fee is the maximum you can charge per notarial act (raised from $5 effective July 1, 2025; electronic and remote online acts are capped at $25) — not a required minimum.
 You can absolutely notarize for free, which most notaries do for family, friends, employees, or as community service.
 The cap only matters if you're charging.

 Yes, but be aware that federal employees on military installations have specific rules about performing notarizations in their official duty capacity (covered by 10 U.S.C. § 1044a for military legal services).
 For your civilian notary commission, you can apply normally as long as you meet Virginia's residency or employment requirements.